 You have much more power to control acne than you think.
 Even if you are genetically predisposed to acne, you can change the course of acne progression.

 Hormone replacement therapy (HRT) can help alleviate some menopausal symptoms and target acne.
-Keep in mind that sudden and severe fluctuations in hormone levels can cause acne flare-ups in the weeks and months after starting hormone replacement therapy.
+Keep in mind that sudden and significant fluctuations in hormone levels can cause acne breakouts in the weeks and months after starting hormone replacement therapy.

 There are also natural solutions.
 You can alleviate menopause symptoms and control acne by adjusting your diet and lifestyle.
-A plant-based diet, rich in phytoestrogens (plant compounds that mimic estrogen in the body) and high in fiber, will make a difference in symptoms and skin.
+A plant-based diet rich in phytoestrogens (plant compounds that mimic estrogen in the body) and high in fiber will make a difference in symptoms and skin health.

-On the skin, the skincare routine should combine acne targeting and anti-aging.
-If the products are too aggressive, you risk causing collateral damage to the skin, and thus creating more problems.
+On the skin, your skincare routine should combine acne-targeting and anti-aging.
+If the products are too harsh, you risk causing collateral damage to the skin, creating more problems.

 AVOID double cleansing.
-Your skin is drier than ever during menopause, and stripping your skin of its natural oils can dry it out even more.
-Also avoid harsh ingredients that can damage your skin’s protective lipid layers (e.g., sulfates in cleansers).
+Your skin is drier than ever during menopause, and stripping away your skin's natural oils dries it out even more.
+Also, avoid harsh ingredients that can damage your skin's protective lipid layers (e.g., sulfates in cleansers).
 If you wear makeup, use a makeup remover first, then cleanse.

 Use a gentle formula like Triple Action Cleanser .
-This non-foaming, glycerin-rich cleanser contains Protium heptaphyllum resin, a rare botanical rich in phytochemicals that have protective and anti-inflammatory properties.
-Gentle yet effective, Triple Action Cleanser quickly helps restore balance to the skin’s microbiome with a pioneering probiotic strain.
+This non-foaming, glycerin-rich cleanser contains Protium heptaphyllum resin, a rare botanical rich in phytochemicals with protective and anti-inflammatory properties.
+Gentle yet effective, Triple Action Cleanser quickly helps restore balance to the skin's microbiome with a pioneering probiotic strain.

 Hydrate, hydrate, hydrate: